 Its Gothic past is particularly notable due to Tatev’s belfry and copper bells added in the 14th century.
 Inside you will notice that there are big external dome-shaped arches and bas-reliefs of human faces with snakes’ heads facing one another.

 As you head deeper into the monastery, the narrow passages lead to spacious halls that seem vacant, empty and grim.
-The darkness, stone staircases and arched doorways make it particularly unsettling and stands as a testament to the world’s oldest and least heralded civilizations.
+The darkness, stone staircases and arched doorways make it particularly unsettling and stand as a testament to the world’s oldest and least heralded civilizations.

 11. Bruges, Belgium